habeeb94/Networking-fundamentals-in-Azure/README.md

 VII.
 We need to create a network interface Card (NIC) for the workload host.
-1. Get the workload subnet into a variable
+a.
+Get the workload subnet into a variable
 ###### $Wrkld_sub = Get-AzVirtualNetworkSubnetConfig -Name Workload-Subnet -VirtualNetwork $Lab_VN
-2. Creat the NCI
+b.
+Creat the NCI
 ###### $NIC01 = New-AzNetworkInterface -ResourceGroupName Lab-Resources -Name Workload-NI -Subnet $Wrkld_sub -Location eastus